|

 -Heat a wok or large skillet over medium-high heat;

--Spoon mixture into lettuce leaves and roll up like a
+-Spoon mixture into lettuce leaves and roll up to enclose.

 |